 For all mums who want to breastfeed, but also need the freedom to step out of the house without taking a newborn along, pumping can be a lifesaver.
 Initially, expressing milk may not come naturally.
-After all, it can be an unknown (and relatively weird) sensation and the constant noise can be enough to make some uncomfortable.
+After all, it can be an unknown (and relatively weird) sensation and the constant noise can be enough to make some uncomfortable (read about 10 mums’ breastfeeding and pumping tales here).
 Thankfully, today’s machines are sleeker and quieter than before, so with HR practices becoming more breastfeeding-friendly, you could even pump sitting in a corner of your office!
+Do your research before deciding which breast pump is right for you and your little one.

-What Are The Different Types Of Breast Pump?
+What Are The Different Types Of Breast Pumps?

 Single/Double (only available in electric versions)